 Let’s be honest- even on the best tree, the bottom part is naked and ugly.
 The stand, screws, metal pole (if artificial) and any other unsightly parts are not great to look at.
 It takes away that Christmas magic real quick!
 A good tree collar “finishes” the tree and polishes all that up to be more aesthetically pleasing.

 This is our tree collar this year that we’ve owned for two years.
-I waited until December to grab this and ended up having to drive to another city to grab it because it was sold out online…and then I had to try and put it on an already decorated tree!
+I waited until December to grab this and ended up having to drive to another city because it was sold out online…and then I had to try and put it on an already decorated tree!

 20 Christmas Tree Collars for Every Size Tree

-Small Tree Collar / Tree Collar For Pencil Tree
+Small Tree Collars and Tree Collars For Pencil Tree

 Be sure to measure for your specific tree or scroll further down to see what size you need.
 A tree collar isn’t one size fits all.
 A small tree collar won’t fit a 9 ft full tree.
-You need balance!
-Just ensure the tree stand isn’t any wider than the base of your tree collar.
+To make sure it looks correct, ensure the tree stand isn’t much wider than the base of your tree collar.
+It should looks balanced.

 Large Christmas Tree Collars

-Below are large tree collars meant for larger trees.
+Below are large Christmas tree collars meant for 8ft and more.
 Take note of measurements if you are looking for a very substantially sized tree:

 There are some great ones on this list!
 All are in stock at this time of the most latest publishing date on this post.